guaraqe/do/README.md

 In `do`, the commands, flags and scripts are declared using a `do.nix` file.
 Since the Nix language is used, we get imports and functions for free, which allows to easily reuse and generate command line interfaces.

+[Nix](https://nixos.org/nix/) must be installed for it to work completely.

 ## Installing

 Installation can be done using `cabal`: